Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   or to remove lots of dead code but break perfectly valid programs.
 Both options are bad.

-  But if *all* your code is pure, then the compiler can aggressively remove **all** the dead code, and it's *guaranteed* to not change your program's behavior.
+  But if *all* your code is pure, then the compiler can aggressively remove **all** the dead code, and it's *guaranteed* to not break your program.
 The end result is that you can use lots of big libraries, but it'll compile down to very small code, which means faster downloads!

-* Running code on multiple threads/cores is becoming more and more important, yet most programming languages have an incredibly hard time dealing with parallel code.
+* Running code on multiple threads / cores is becoming more and more important, yet most programming languages have an incredibly hard time dealing with parallel code.

   The reason is: the behavior of an impure function depends on *when* it is executed, and parallel